-Paper 1 - Thematic Study (30% GCSE Final Grade) Paper 2 - Period Study and British Depth Study (40% GCSE Final Grade) Paper 3 - Modern Depth Study (30% GCSE Final Grade) Medicine in Britain, c1250 - present The British Sector of the Early Elizabethan England 1558- 88 Russia and the Soviet Union Western Front, 1914-18: injuries treatment and the trenches Superpower Relations and the Cold War 1941-91 Russia and the Soviet Union 1917-41
+Paper 1 - Thematic Study (30% GCSE Final Grade) Paper 2 - Period Study and British Depth Study (40% GCSE Final Grade) Paper 3 - Modern Depth Study (30% GCSE Final Grade) Medicine in Britain, c1250 - present Early Elizabethan England 1558- 88 Russia and the Soviet Union 1917-41 The British Sector of the Western Front, 1914-18: injuries treatment and the trenches Superpower Relations and the Cold War 1941-91

-This qualification is linear which means that students will sit all their exams at the end of the course.
-There is no controlled assessment and all units are examined, students will take three examinations.
+This qualification is linear which means that pupils will sit all their exams at the end of the course.
+There is no controlled assessment and all units are examined, pupils will take three examinations.